nWrightSB/pmm_int/overview_messaging.md

     - Metis provides dynamic package suggestions, based on your environment
     - ML based algorithm gets smarter with each new project created in **Metis**
     - Stay up to date on new releases as they happen, right in your workspace
-    - Discover trending packages in your community, regardless of language
+    - Discover trending packages in your community regardless of language

 **Powerful package management for the entire development lifecycle**